(download as PDF)

 Q. When can Katahdins be bred for the first time?

-A. Katahdins are an early-maturing breed.
-Ewe lambs can be bred to have their first lambs by the time they are 12 months old.
-Weight is more important than age when deciding when to breed ewes for the first time.
+A. Katahdins are an early-maturing breed, reaching puberty at an early age.
+Ewe lambs can be bred to have their first lambs by the time they are 12 months old, so long as they have achieved sufficient size (weight).
+In fact, weight is more important than age when deciding when to breed ewes for the first time.
 Ewe lambs should achieve approximately two-thirds of their mature size before being bred.
 Thus, if mature ewes in a flock average 150 lbs., ewe lambs should weigh at last 100 lbs. before being mated.
-Ewe lambs will do better as first-time moms if they are fed and managed separately from mature ewes until the time they wean their first lamb(s).
+Ewe lambs will do much better as first-time moms if they are fed and managed separately from mature ewes until the time they wean their first lambs or are bred for the second time.
 Katahdin ram lambs can efficiently service ewes by the time they are 7 to 8 months of age and have achieved approximately 50 percent of their mature weight. ↑

 Q. Do Katahdin ewes breed out-of-season?

 A. Some do; some don't.
-Katahdins are less seasonal than most long and medium wool breeds of British origin, but more seasonal than certain other breeds.
+As a breed, Katahdins tend to be less seasonal than most long and medium wool breeds of British origin, but more seasonal than certain other breeds.
 Katahdins are probably more likely to breed in the summer (for late fall lambs) than the spring for (early fall lambs).
 Those interested in out-of-season breeding should purchase their foundation breeding stock from farms which lamb in the fall or on an accelerated lambing system.
-Replacement breeding stock should be selected from ewes that consistantly lamb out-of-season or every 8 months.
-The Katahdin breed association keeps records of flocks that breed out-of-season. ↑
+Replacement breeding stock should be selected from ewes that consistently lamb out-of-season or every 8 months.
+The Katahdin breed association keeps records of flocks that breed out-of-season.
+Estrus can also be induced in non-cycling ewes though the use of CIDRs (and other hormonal treatments) and/or the ram effect. ↑

 Q. Do Katahdins need to be fed grain?

-A. Probably.
+A. It depends.
 Katahdins are a very productive breed of sheep.
-It is difficult to meet the nutritional demands of highly-productive ewes without feeding some grain during late gestation and early lactation.
+It is difficult to meet the nutritional requirements of highly-productive ewes without feeding some grain during late gestation and early lactation.
 On the other hand, superior forage will greatly reduce the need for supplemental feeding.
 Supplemental feeding will improve the performance of sheep, especially growing lambs, but the increased performance needs to be balanced against the cost of the supplemental feed.
-The economics of grain feeding (lambs) will vary by operation. ↑
+The economics of grain feeding (lambs) will vary by operation.
+Maximum production is not always the most profitable. ↑

 Q. Can Katahdin lambs be finished on pasture?